destroyedlolo/Marcel/README.md

 Take a look on : https://openweathermap.org/

 In addition, [json-c](https://github.com/json-c/json-c/wiki) and [libcurl](https://curl.se/libcurl/) are needed.

+### mod_TaHoma own's

+[json-c](https://github.com/json-c/json-c/wiki) and [libcurl](https://curl.se/libcurl/) are needed to communicate with your TaHoma.

+# Running

+## Configuration

+The `Modules` directory contains specific documentation for each module, along with configuration examples.
+Comprehensive use-case examples are currently in development and will be available soon.

+Before diving into specific modules, consulting the `Modules/Marcel` documentation is **essential reading** to understand global configuration directives.

 ## Launch options :
 Marcel knows the following options :